 Furthermore, the first two games in the Squid Game showed us that it doesn’t matter if you are slow.
 Sometimes, slow and steady wins the race, and being slow like Old Man Il-nam doesn’t mean that you are the weakest link.

 Similarly, that theory applies when it comes to your financial planning.
 You’ve probably heard of people talking about saving $100k by the age of 30, but sometimes you have to go at your own pace.
 If you’ve yet to hit that coveted amount, the good news is that it’s never too late to start.
 Why not take baby steps towards achieving your goals, by starting with budgeting?
-Download the Planner Bee app today — The simplest way to manage your banking, savings and investments.
-By the way, you can set goals and track your progress too!
+Download the Planner Bee app.
+You can set goals and track your progress too!

 Moral of the Story

 The choices you make today define your tomorrow.

 Time and tide wait for no man – start investing in yourself today so you will never have to go down the same rabbit hole as Seong Gi-Hun.